 Protecting American Treasures

-Within a a few days of the Pearl Harbor attack, the United States was officially at war with Japan and Germany, and neither was known for their forgiving nature and courtesy towards their enemies.
+Within a few days of the Pearl Harbor attack, the United States was officially at war with Japan and Germany, and neither was known for its forgiving nature or courtesy toward its enemies.
 Knowing what could be at stake if the country were ever invaded, either by a full land force or by spies, there was no hesitation to put the entire capital on lockdown.
 Blackout shutters, street patrols, hidden escape tunnels – though the war was thousands of miles away from mainland American soil, there was no guarantee it wouldn’t find its way across the Atlantic or Pacific.

 On December 26th, 1941, while the rest of the country tried to enjoy the tattered remnants of the holiday season, Secret Service agents were ushering precious cargo out of Washington, DC.
 The unmarked cases held within them the documents that held the very essence of the United States.
 Their symbolism has been ingrained in American history for so long that the loss of their physical presence would prove a massive morale blow to the people of the United States.